ejpring/docker-centos-streams/centos7-streams42-run/README.md

 ### use the image

-After creating the image, run it to run Streams Application Bundles (SAB files).
+After creating the image, use it to run Streams Application Bundles (SAB files).
 For an example of how to do this, see the [SampleStreamsApplication directory](../../samples/SampleStreamsApplication).

 The compiler produces Streams Application Bundles, which are SAB files stored in the 'output' subdirectory of the application directory.
 The ['centos7-streams42-bld' image](../centos7-streams42-bld) can be used to compile Streams applications.